Net Metering Policy

 If during a monthly billing period, the energy supplied by the grid to the customer is more than the energy fed back into the grid by the NMS, the customer will be billed for the difference at the rate normally charged for the type of customer and amount of energy used.
-If, on the other hand, the energy supplied is less than the energy fed back, the customer will be credited for the difference at a rate equal to the city’s average cost for wholesale electrical energy.
-This cost is calculated by the city each February for the summer months (May - October), and each August for the winter months (November - April).
+If, on the other hand, the energy supplied is less than the energy fed back, the customer will be credited for the difference at a rate equal to the city's average cost for wholesale electrical energy.
+This cost is calculated by the city each February for the summer months (May to October), and each August for the winter months (November to April).

 Excess energy credits can be carried forward to subsequent billing periods indefinitely.
 Customers can't receive monetary compensation for credits, transfer credits to another customer or premises, or use credits to offset other charges, such as the monthly customer charge.

 Renewable Energy Credits